valterc/ki2/README.md

   - Mark lap
   - Zoom map
   - Switch to map page
+- Overlay with shifting information while in Ride
 - Receive notifications when shifting battery is low
 - Audio alerts before upcoming synchro shift or when reaching shifting limits
 - Self update